telbib - ESO Telescope Bibliography

 - ESO publication statistics overview (table, html).
 Statistics are linked to the corresponding papers in telbib.

-- Basic ESO Publication Statistics (pdf).
+- Basic ESO Publication Statistics (webpage).
 An overview of publication and citation statistics derived from the ESO Telescope Bibliography.

 - ESO Annual Report.
 Starting in 2011, the Publications section of the ESO Annual Report provides information about publications based on ESO data.
 Lists of individual papers can be found on this page in the Annual Report section below.